wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.0.10 =
+* Fixed a bug where content was being sent before a redirect causing a blank page.

 = 2.0.9 =
 * Added the ability to toggle between using a div or a blockquote for the testimonial text